 During the year ended September 30, 2020, the Organization received \$16,000 in cash payments from grant awards as part of Coronavirus (COVID-19) relief efforts, under a federal funding bill for a front-line employee hazard pay grant program.
 The Organization received these advance payments prior to the grant conditions being met.
-The revenues associated with these services are recognized in the period in which the services are provided or when conditions are met.
+The revenue associated with these services are recognized in the period in which the services are provided or when conditions are met and was recognized in October 2020.